rmosolgo/graphql-ruby/guides/queries/ast_analysis.md

 ### Using Analyzers

-Query analyzers are added to the schema the same one as before with `query_analyzer`.
-However, to use the new analysis engine, you must opt in by using `use GraphQL::Analysis::AST`, for example:
+Query analyzers are added to the schema with `query_analyzer`; however, to use the new analysis engine, you must opt in by using `use GraphQL::Analysis::AST`, for example:

 ```ruby
 class MySchema < GraphQL::Schema